Bing Loyzaga: Biography

 Carla Victoria "Bing" Cuerva Loyzaga-Gibbs is a Filipina singer and actress.
 She is the daughter of Carlos Loyzaga, considered to be one of the greatest Filipino basketball player of all time.
 She has four siblings, namely, Chito Loyzaga, Joey Loyzaga, Princess Loyzaga, and Theresa Loyzaga.

-Bing married singer and actor Janno Gibbs on January 6, 1991.
+Loyzaga married singer and actor Janno Gibbs on January 6, 1991.
 They have two daughters, Alyssa and Gabriela.

 Career

 Her career started when she was discovered in a toothpaste commercial where she sang the background song entitled "I Smile for You."

 Among her TV appearances were Tonyong Bayawak, Agua Bendita, Paano Ba ang Mangarap?, My Girl, Marimar, Kung Mamahalin Mo Lang Ako, Leya, ang Pinakamagandang Babae sa Ilalim ng Lupa, Saang Sulok ng Langit, and Kay Tagal Kang Hinintay.
 Loyzaga is one of the co-hosts in Sa Linggo nAPO Sila from 1990 until 1995 and 'Sang Linggo nAPO Sila from 1995-1998.

-She is well known for being villainous on many TV series and films.
+She is well-known for being villainous on many TV series and films.

-In 2017, Bing starred for her role as Maila, Bianca's mother in Ikaw Lang Ang Iibigin on ABS-CBN then she went back to her home network, GMA in 2018 and starred in the Afternoon Prime series, Kapag Nahati ang Puso as Miranda Aseron an evil stepmother of Claire and the wife of Nico.
+In 2017, Loyzaga starred for her role as Maila, Bianca's mother in Ikaw Lang ang Iibigin on ABS-CBN then she went back to her home network, GMA in 2018 and starred in the Afternoon Prime series, Kapag Nahati ang Puso as Miranda Aseron an evil stepmother of Claire and the wife of Nico.